-Although Mormonism no longer accepts polygamy (plural marraige) as a valid practice for humans in this mortal life, many Latter-day Saints believe that, for certain periods of time (i.e. Old Testament and 19th century Mormonism), it has been ordained by God.
+Although Mormonism no longer accepts polygamy (plural marriage) as a valid practice for humans in this mortal life, many Latter-day Saints believe that, for certain periods of time (i.e. Old Testament and 19th century Mormonism), it has been ordained by God.
 One passage often used by Mormons is 2 Samuel 12 where the prophet Nathan reprimanded David for his adulterous affair of Bathsheba and the murder of Uriah the Hittite.
 Verses 7 and 8 read:

 And Nathan said to David, Thou art the man.
 Thus saith the Lord God of Israel, I anointed thee king over Israel, and I delivered thee out of the hand of Saul; And I gave thee thy master’s house, and thy master’s wives into thy bosom, and gave thee the house of Israel and of Judah; and if that had been too little, I would moreover have given unto thee such and such things.

 According to this line of reasoning, God “gave” David his wives, thus validating the practice of plural marriage.
-However, this passage does not support the polygamous ways of David (or anyone else) for several reasons:1.
-First, generally God allows for things to take place that fit within His sovereign will but not necessarily His moral will.
+However, this passage does not support the polygamous ways of David (or anyone else) for several reasons.
+First of all, God generally allows for things to take place that fit within His sovereign will but not necessarily His moral will.
 Allowing people to do things their way is not necessarily an endorsement of their practices.
 According to Jewish custom, for example, a man was within his rights to divorce a woman who burned his meal or did something unfavorably to him.
 Just because God allowed the people to do those things does not constitute an endorsement of the practice.
 His sovereignty allows for those things that are both for and against God’s moral law.
 To use 2 Samuel 12 to legitimize the practice of polygamy goes far beyond the intent of the author or Nathan himself, as that was not the intent of the prophet’s words.
 It is what is called eisegesis, or reading one’s own interpretation into a text.

-While this passage does not condemn plural marriage, at the same rate, it doesn’t condone it either.
-In fact, no biblical passage can be produced to show plural marraige was commanded or forbidden by God Himself.
+Second, while this passage does not condemn plural marriage, at the same rate, it doesn’t condone it either.
+In fact, no biblical passage can be produced to show plural marriage was commanded or forbidden by God Himself.
 Even though God did not forbid plural marriage, it is clear that there were penalties for those marrying multiple wives.
 For example, 1 Kings 11:4 says that “when Solomon was old, that his wives turned away his heart after other gods.”
 It is easy to see the problems stemming from the polygamous ways of Abraham (Hagar and Sarah), Jacob (rivalry between Leah and Rebecca), and others.
 Where did polygamy ever work with anyone in the Bible?
 Meanwhile, no passage indicates that this was a practice commanded by God.